AlgorithmicGames/AlgorithmicGames.github.io/README.md

 * Have your own uncommercial tournaments.
 * And basically anything that gives something back to the community.
 ### Disallowed examples
-* Removing the links to AI-Tournaments.
+* Removing all links to AI-Tournaments.
 * Setup a commercial competitor to AI-Tournaments.